Smart Money Is Betting Big In Bloom Energy Options - Bloom Energy (NYSE:BE)

-Investors with a lot of money to spend have taken a bearish stance on Bloom Energy (NYSE:BE).
+Whales with a lot of money to spend have taken a noticeably bearish stance on Bloom Energy.

+Looking at options history for Bloom Energy (NYSE:BE) we detected 71 trades.

+If we consider the specifics of each trade, it is accurate to state that 38% of the investors opened trades with bullish expectations and 47% with bearish.

 Expected Price Movements